- Academic Affairs

-- The equipment or system will be shut down in a normal shut down manner prior to LOCKOUT/TAGOUT devices being placed, with controls left in the neutral or “OFF” position.
+- The equipment or system will be shut down in a normal shut-down manner prior to LOCKOUT/TAGOUT devices being placed, with controls left in the neutral or “OFF” position.
 Release all residual energy stored in the equipment or system.
 Test to ensure no residual energy remains.
-The System Reliability Technician will be involved in the LOTO procedure where required and applicable.
+The system reliability technician will be involved in the LOTO procedure where required and applicable.

-- Each Authorized Employee will verify that the equipment has been shut down and will then open each switch and/or turn off each valve, installing blanks, chains/cables, etc., as appropriate, or verify that such has been done.
+- Each authorized employee will verify that the equipment has been shut down and will then open each switch and/or turn off each valve, installing blanks, chains/cables, etc., as appropriate, or verify that such has been done.

-- All Affected Employees in the area must be notified that the equipment or system has been locked/tagged out and is inoperable.
+- All affected employees in the area must be notified that the equipment or system has been locked/tagged out and is inoperable.

 - Treat all electrical connections, bus, and cables as energized until tested.
-Prior to coming in contact with any electrical connections, each employee shall use an appropriate voltage test device, or observe the test, to verify that no voltage or current exists.
+Before coming in contact with any electrical connections, each employee shall use an appropriate voltage test device, or observe the test, to verify that no voltage or current exists.
 Use all appropriate PPE, as equipment must be treated as energized until confirmed otherwise.
 This is the last step of the LOTO process and repair work can now begin.

-- If the job is not complete but work has been temporarily suspended, and employees have removed their personal locks and tags, install a danger tag and any different type lock, such as a general Shop lock (not individual LOTO lock) to prevent anyone from restarting the equipment.
+- If the job is not complete but work has been temporarily suspended, and employees have removed their personal locks and tags, install a danger tag and any different type lock, such as a general shop lock (not individual LOTO lock) to prevent anyone from restarting the equipment.
 The danger tag must include department name, phone number, and date and time of application.

-- Employees working a job for one or more shifts, locking multiple devices (4 or more), shall use a lockout box.
+- Employees working a job for one or more shifts, locking multiple devices (four or more), shall use a lockout box.
 A separate, uniform keyed lock shall be used on equipment to be locked and tagged using a lockout box.
 After each device is locked out with a separate keyed lock and tag, the keys for such locks shall be placed inside the box.
 These keys must be visible from outside the lock box.
-Each employee shall then place his/her personal lock/tag on lockout box with the LOTO procedure attached.
+Each employee shall then place their personal lock/tag on lockout box with the LOTO procedure attached.

-- In situations where LOCKOUT/TAGOUT devices must be removed temporarily from energy isolating devices in order to energize equipment or systems for troubleshooting, testing or repositioning, see Appendix A.
+- In situations where LOCKOUT/TAGOUT devices must be removed temporarily from energy-isolating devices in order to energize equipment or systems for troubleshooting, testing or repositioning, see Appendix A.